 The coming climate

 Which coffee varieties are deeply affected by small changes in climate—for example, hotter, drier temperatures—and which have stable performance across a wide range of climates?
 How does climate impact yields, disease tolerance, or cup quality?
-Somewhat shockingly, we simply don't know—despite accelerating impacts of climate change and the the incredible economic importance of the $100B global
+Somewhat shockingly, we simply don't know—despite accelerating impacts of climate change and the incredible economic importance of the $100B global coffee industry.

 The International Multilocation Variety Trial is the first global study to assess how key coffee varieties respond to different climate conditions.
 IMLVT sites around the world have been carefully sited in a diverse set of environments that represent the five “suitable climate zones” for Arabica coffee (described by Bunn et al., 2015):